Skybox-Technologies/css-fundamentals/presentation.md

 It means whenever you create a space with `display: flex`, you should consider that space a 2D coordinate system with a horizontal x-axis and a vertical y-axis. `flex` maps those to a primary (reference) axis and a secondary axis.
 By default (`flex-direction: row`), the x-axis is the main axis and the y-axis is the secondary axis.
 You can flip those around with `flex-direction: column`.
 All additional properties you apply are in relation to either the main or secondary axis and will flip from horizontal to vertical and vice versa based on the `flex-direction`.

-Furthermore, you can reverse the order the elements are rendered in by appending a `-reverse` to the `flex-direction` - for instance `flex-direction: row-reverse` or `flex-direction: colunn-reverse`.
+Furthermore, you can reverse the order the elements are rendered in by appending a `-reverse` to the `flex-direction` - for instance `flex-direction: row-reverse` or `flex-direction: column-reverse`.

 Another aspect of `flex` that's important to understand is `flex-wrap`.
 By default, a `flex` context will **not** wrap, meaning it will always attempt to squeeze all elements into the same row regardless of what properties those elements have on them. `width` and `height` **are not respected** so long as the `flex` parent is not wrapping.
 Once told to `wrap`, however, this changes and styling on the child element is suddenly respected.